 All queries must be submitted before the closing date for receipt of ITT queries set out in the above to ensure that responses are provided.

-UCL will endeavour to respond to any queries received after this deadline, but cannot guarantee to do so.
+UCL will endeavour to respond to any queries received after this deadline but cannot guarantee to do so.
 No approach of any kind in connection with this ITT should be made to any other person within, or associated with, UCL.

 All bid submissions must be received by no later than the closing date for the return of the ITT, as set out in the timetable in Paragraph 4.
 Late submissions will not be accepted by UCL.